 FIRE HYDRANTS definition

 FIRE HYDRANTS.
 Each Fire Department shall have an adopted guideline that addresses fire hydrant testing and maintenance.
 A current valid copy of the Fire Department guideline shall be kept on file with Wake County Department of Fire and Emergency Management.
-Each Fire Department shall ensure that every wet and dry fire hydrant in the suburban fire district is flushed and checked for accessibility, functionality, visibility, and operation at least once annually.
-Records of fire hydrant tests and maintenance conducted by fire departments shall be available for review by the Wake County Department of Fire and Emergency Management.
+Each Fire Department should ensure that every wet and dry fire hydrant in the suburban fire district is flushed and checked for accessibility, functionality, visibility, and operation at least once annually.
+Records of fire hydrant tests and maintenance conducted by fire departments should be kept and are available for review by the Wake County Department of Fire and Emergency Management.

 Examples of FIRE HYDRANTS in a sentence